anderslarssonvbg/StokabWebApi/README.md

 			"name": "NumberOfRooms",
 			"value": "10"
 		},
-		...
+		[...]
 	],
 	"subProducts": [ /* Will not be implemented by innofactor*/ ...
-	]
+	],
-	"contractPeriodMonths": 12, /* "1, 3 or 5 years (in months)." */
+	"contractPeriodMonths": 12, /* 1, 3 or 5 years (in months). */
-	"noOfFibers": 1 /* "number of wanted fiber pairs (or single fibers depending on product  */ }
+	"noOfFibers": 1 /* Number of wanted fiber pairs or single fibers depending on product.  */ }
 ```